Sun News Network: Carriage

 Bell Satellite TV carried Sun News from its launch until the morning of May 3, 2011, when the channel was removed from the service at Quebecor's request because no carriage fee agreement had been reached with Bell TV.
-Bell countered that Quebecor's asking price for carriage of Sun News was in line with more popular channels and deemed too high for such a "new and relatively untested" channel; additionally, Bell wanted to treat Sun News as a terrestrial channel (in other words, making it available without carriage fees), citing its then-simulcast on CKXT. (the outage did not affect Bell Fibe TV in the Toronto area, which was compelled to carry CKXT's signal).
+Bell countered that Quebecor's asking price for carriage of Sun News was in line with more popular channels and deemed too high for such a "new and relatively untested" channel; additionally, Bell wanted to treat Sun News as a terrestrial channel (in other words, making it available without carriage fees), citing its then-simulcast on CKXT.
+(The outage did not affect Bell Fibe TV in the Toronto area, which was compelled to carry CKXT's signal).
 Quebecor filed a complaint with the CRTC over the incident, alleging that Bell was discriminating against Sun News and thereby favouring Bell Media's own news networks, namely CTV News Channel and CP24.
 On November 22, 2011, Quebecor and Bell announced a deal that would add Sun News to Bell TV's basic satellite and IPTV packages outside of Quebec (a deal for subscribers in that province was expected to be announced later).
-The Bell deal also includes carriage of three other Quebecor-owned networks, Mlle, Yoopa and TVA Sports.
+The Bell deal also included carriage of three other Quebecor-owned networks, Mlle, Yoopa and TVA Sports.